Lophius piscatorius and Lophius budegassa

 Criterion score: 0.5 info

-Of the total landings of anglerfish from this stock, 80% was otter trawled in 2015 (89% in 2013).
-Large proportions of the catch comprise young fish which have not yet reached maturity.
+Of the total landings of anglerfish from this stock, 65% was otter trawled in 2017 (89% in 2013).
+Juvenile fish are easily retained by the minimum mesh size in force.
 Because of its body shape, large head and jaw, the introduction of a minimum landing size for these species is not considered a useful or practical management measure.
-However, recent EU marketing standards fixed a minimum weight of 500g for anglerfish.
-Juvenile fish are easily retained by the minimum mesh size in force and often discarded.
-There are indications that discarding has increased in recent years.
 There is potential for damage to the seabed by trawling.
 Trawling is also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler